auyer/rcpassos.me/posts/ebpf/index.md

 There is one interesting check made before the command is executed.
 Since a program compiled with a newer version of the Kernel can be sent to run in an older version, the Kernel sets to Zero all extra memory space it does not know about.
-This guarantees that if the program still works, it will not depend on features not available in the Kernel it is running on.
+This guarantees the program will not depend on features not available in the Kernel it is running on.

 > **Note**:
 > This section has a lot of code from the Kernel, and a big part of the explanation is in the comments I added to the code.